-Amelia joined Amadeus Capital Partners in 2009 and is a Principal in the Early Stage Fund.
+Amelia joined Amadeus Capital Partners in 2009 and is a Partner in the Early Stage Fund.
 Her current investment focus is on autonomous systems, AI and machine learning, cloud computing, digital health and medical technology.

 She is a Director on the boards of Cambridge Touch Technologies, a company developing the next generation of ‘force touch’ for mobile phones and tablets; Paragraf who are manufacturing graphene and other two-dimensional materials for real-world applications; Immense Simulations an intelligent mobility enabling software company; Riverlane a developer of quantum software and SLAMcore, a spin-out from Imperial College, developing spatial intelligence for autonomous robotics and drones.